-- 1) Perform an independent search analysis on the search data collected in the first quarter of 2016. - 2) Commission data audits in 2016 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+- 1) Perform an independent search analysis on the search data collected in the first quarter of 2017. - 2) Commission data audits in 2017 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.

-The Pflugerville Police Department complied with recommendations made last year, in a similar report, regarding data audits.
-In sum, the information and analysis provided in this report serves as evidence that the Pflugerville Police Department has, once again, complied with the Texas Racial Profiling Law.
+The information and analysis provided in this report serves as evidence that the Pflugerville Police Department has complied with the Texas Racial Profiling Law.